Loss of chance in English law: In other jurisdictions

 The loss of chance doctrine has received mixed reception elsewhere.

 In the United States, 24 states have adopted some version of the lost chance doctrine, 17 have rejected it, 4 have deferred ruling on the doctrine, and 5 have yet to address the matter.
 Common criticisms from U.S. state courts rejecting the lost chance doctrine are that it represents a relaxation of the normal burden of proof, and a drastic shift in tort liability that would be best left up to state legislatures.
 The Supreme Court of Texas has further noted the risk of creating a slippery slope—if lost chance can be applied in the medical malpractice context, why should it not apply to a legal malpractice plaintiff's claim of a lost chance of victory at trial due to poor lawyering, or perhaps an entrepreneur's lost chance of success for a new failed business due to the actions of another?
 In rejecting the doctrine, the Supreme Court of Texas concluded: “We see nothing unique about the healing arts which should make its practitioners more responsible for possible but not probable consequences than any other negligent actor.”

-In Canada, the loss of chance doctrine has also been met with hostility by the courts.
+In Canada, the Supreme Court in Resler v.
+Anglin (2026) noted that "the availability of loss of chance damages in tort law remains unsettled in Canadian jurisprudence and raises significant unresolved questions of causation", adding that it had been more accepted in breach of contract cases and less accepted "torts where harm is not purely economic", such as medical malpractice cases.
+In the case at issue, an elections case, which had no direct precedent, it was sent back to the lower court to developer a fuller record.